ClareMSYanGit/Interop-TestSuites/README.md

 The configuration is done in a certain order.
 The SUT is usually configured before the test suite client.

-- **Configure the SUT**: Automated script or manual configuration can be used.
+- Configure the SUT: Automated script or manual configuration can be used.
 Varying level of resources on the SUT may be required for the test suite packages.

-- **Configure the test suite client**: The test suite client is managed through a common configuration file and test suite-specific configuration files.
+- Configure the test suite client: The test suite client is managed through a common configuration file and test suite-specific configuration files.
 Modification through direct means or automated script can be used.